What Are Annuities?

 Financial Annuity Riders

-- Commuted Payout: Adding a commuted payout rider to an immediate annuity allows you to withdrawal a lump sum should an unexpected need arise.
+● Commuted Payout: Adding a commuted payout rider to an immediate annuity allows you to withdraw a lump sum should an unexpected need arise.
 In most cases, this is a time-limited rider, only available during the first few years of payments.

-Life is unpredictable, and what made financial sense when you purchased your annuity might not be best for your today’s reality.
+Life is unpredictable, and what made financial sense when you purchased your annuity might not be best for you today.
 Perhaps debt is hurting your credit score, you need instant access to cash to pay medical bills, or you want to make a sound investment like a house or education.
-Selling your annuity payments for lump sums opens the possibilities and places your financial future in your hands.
+Selling payments from annuities for lump sums opens the possibilities and places your financial future in your hands.

 At Peachtree Financial Solutions, we promise to always explain your options clearly, so that you can make informed decisions every step of the way.
 If you’re considering selling annuity payments, you should ask yourself a few questions.